 Figure 5.5.1.1-1: Event Exposure Subscribe/Unsubscribe for NFs

 1a.
-If data is to be collected for a user, i.e. for a specific SUPI, the user consent has not been checked by the data consumer, if the local policy and regulations require to check user consent, the NWDAF shall invoke the Nudm_SDM_Get service operation by sending an HTTP GET request targeting the resource "UcSubscriptionData (Document)" to the UDM with query parameter indicating the user consent purpose to request the data type "UcSubscriptionData" as described in clause 5.2.2.2.24 and clause 6.1.3.32 of 3GPP TS 29.503 [22].
+If data is to be collected for a user, the user consent has not been checked by the data consumer, if the local policy and regulations require to check user consent, the NWDAF shall invoke the Nudm_SDM_Get service operation by sending an HTTP GET request as described in clause 5.2.2.2.24 and clause 6.1.3.32 of 3GPP TS 29.503 [22].
 Otherwise, the procedure begins with step 3.

 2a.
 The UDM responds to the Nudm_SDM_Get service operation.
 If the request is accepted, the response includes the requested data with "200 OK".
 In subsequent steps, the NWDAF excludes the SUPI or GPSI from requests to collect data for users for whom the user consent is not granted.